 Large herds of buffalos (sometimes comprising hundreds of individuals) are usually very relaxed.
 The power of numbers gives them a clear advantage, so they normally don’t feel threatened as easily.

-Herds of bachelor male buffalo are incredibly dangerous.
+Herds of bachelor male buffalo are especially dangerous.
 All that pent-up aggression combined with a sense of insecurity makes them aggressive and one of Africa’s most dangerous animals to encounter.

 How to avoid getting charged by buffalo: When Cape buffalo charge you’re only option is to run and hope that the buffalo reconsider whether you are a threat.

-So on statistics alone, mosquitoes are the most dangerous animals in Africa.
+So on statistics alone, mosquitoes are the most deadly animals in Africa.

 How to avoid mosquito bites: Cover up, wear repellent, and sleep under a mosquito net.
-Learn more about mosquito bite prevention here.
+Learn more about mosquito bite prevention.

 Honey badgers are fearless, display considerable aggression and have a convincing bite.
-They are incredible hunters, and will eat almost anything: insects, rodents, birds and even deadly snakes.
+They are amazing hunters and will eat almost anything: insects, rodents, birds, and even deadly snakes.

-Better left alone!
-But are they the most dangerous animal in Africa?
+Indeed, honey badgers are better left alone.
+Yet are they the most dangerous animal in Africa?
 Probably not, but still, give them a wide berth.

-What Do You Think is the Most Dangerous Animal in Africa?
+What are the Most Dangerous Animals in Africa?

-So keep your distance, remember that wild animals really are wild, and enjoy these incredible creatures for what they are, not what they may do to you.
+So keep your distance, remember that wild animals really are wild, and enjoy these incredible organisms for what they are, not what they may do to you.